Injuries & Moves: McGough called up; Del Castillo optioned

 OF (left calf strain)

 Gurriel, who exited the D-backs' game on Sept.
-1 with tightness in his left calf, is still in the treatment phase and hasn’t resumed any baseball activities yet, manager Torey Lovullo said on Sept.
-6. Gurriel landed on the 10-day IL (retroactive to Sept.
+1 with tightness in his left calf, has hit off the Trajekt pitching machine.
+He served as a designated hitter in a camp game at the D-backs' Spring Training facility on Sept.
+14 and got four at-bats but did not run the bases.
+Gurriel landed on the 10-day IL (retroactive to Sept.
 2) after imaging revealed a strain.
-Both Gurriel and Lovullo said the injury is not considered serious, with the hope that Gurriel can return after missing minimal time.
-(Last updated: Sept.
-6)
+Both Gurriel and manager Torey Lovullo said the injury is not considered serious, with the hope that Gurriel can return after missing minimal time.

 60-day IL